-In keeping with its mission of outreach and extension, Cornell University's School of Continuing Education and Summer Sessions (SCE) was one of the university's first providers of distance learning and online courses.
+In keeping with its mission of outreach and extension, Cornell University's School of Continuing Education (SCE) was one of the university's first providers of distance learning and online courses.

 One of SCE's early forays into distance education using consumer electronics was a 1993 cassette tape series on "Western Power, Politics, Principles: Toward the Twenty-First Century" featuring three of Cornell's premier scholars — Walter LaFeber, Isaac Kramnick, and Peter Katzenstein.